-- 64 countries have GM labeling laws, including countries in the European Union, Australia, Brazil, China, India, Ecuador, Japan, New Zealand, Taiwan, and El Salvador.
+- Sixty-four countries have GM labeling laws, including countries in the European Union, Australia, Brazil, China, India, Ecuador, Japan, New Zealand, Taiwan, and El Salvador.

 According to GMO Awareness, genetically modified foods have been in grocery stores since 1994.
-There is little to no data about the effects of consumption in humans.
+There is little data about the effects of consumption in humans.
 Multiple animal studies have been conducted.
-Significant finding include:
+Significant findings so far are: